Gender Empowerment Measure: Debates

 As time passes, and these measures (the GDI and the GEM) are applied year after year, debate has arisen over whether or not they have been as influential in promoting gender-sensitive development as was hoped when they were first created.
-Some of the major criticisms of both measures includes that they are highly specialized and difficult to interpret, often misinterpreted, suffer from large data gaps, do not provide accurate comparisons across countries, and try to combine too many development factors into a single measure.
-The concern then arises that if these indices are not well informed, then their numbers might hide more than they reveal.
+Some of the major criticisms of both measures include that they are highly specialized and difficult to interpret, often misinterpreted, suffer from large data gaps, do not provide accurate comparisons across countries, and try to combine too many development factors into a single measure.
+The concern then arises that if these indices are not well-informed, then their numbers might hide more than they reveal.

 In terms of the GEM in particular, it is often said to represent an elite bias.
 It has been accused of measuring inequality only among the most educated and economically advantaged women and to focus mainly on the higher echelons of society.
 Women in grassroots organizations or at the local political level are not reflected, as well as work in lower levels of employment or in the informal sector, where many women in poor and developing countries are forced to seek employment.
+Additionally, the GEM has been criticized for not taking into account the limitations on or differences in women's empowerment within certain religious and cultural contexts.
+Professor Jawad Syed calls this the GEM's "secular bias."

 Furthermore, statistical information (data) is not very readily available for many of the indicators in the GEM.
 Not many less-developed countries collect reliable data on women's involvement in economic participation or labor involvement.
 As a result, the GEM is only reliable for very highly developed countries which do collect those statistics.
 It is also often argued that the number of women in parliament isn't an adequate indication of gender empowerment progress in a given country because many times feminists are considered political liabilities, and as such, female politicians do not always promote female interests.
 On the other hand, however, information regarding the number of parliamentary seats held by women is very easy to obtain, and very hard to alter, making it one of the more reliable sources of data in the measure.
 Another criticism of the GEM is its failure to address the issue of female control over their bodies and sexuality, which some argue is an important source of female empowerment and as such should be included in the measure.
 Additionally, the GEM has also been criticized for being far too dependent on the income component of the measure for determining the overall GEM score.